 The Nationwide Children’s Research Institute/COG Biopathology Center is a collaborative effort between Nationwide Children’s Hospital and The Ohio State University Medical Center.
 It strives to fill biospecimen needs to support cutting edge medical research.
 The Biopathology Center provides a multidisciplinary approach to long-term acquisition and storage of biospecimens and imaging services for multiple national organizations including the Children’s Oncology Group, the Gynecologic Oncology Group, the Pediatric Division of the Cooperative Human Tissue Network and The Cancer Genome Atlas Project.
 The Biopathology Center is the only pediatric repository for pediatric solid tumor, and one of only two repositories for leukemia samples in the United States, Canada and Australia.

-The Ohio Academic Resources Network (OARnet), a member organization of the Ohio Technology Consortium (OH-TECH), provides networking and related technology solutions for Ohio's education, public broadcasting, health care and state/local government communities.
+The Ohio Academic Resources Network (OARnet), a member of the Ohio Department of Higher Education’s Ohio Technology Consortium, provides technology solutions for Ohio’s education, public broadcasting, health care and government communities.
 Since 1987, OARnet has identified and deployed shared services that reduce costs, deliver quality programs, increase productivity and improve customer service.
-Communities voluntarily participate in the OARnet consortium because they value these benefits and services.
-Ultimately, OARnet promotes community and economic development by expanding access to affordable technology.
+OARnet connects clients by increasing access to affordable broadband service.
+OARnet works with peers locally, within Ohio, across the country and around the globe to spur communication and collaboration.

 The Ohio State University Driving Simulation Laboratory offers a state-of-the-art facility for measuring driver behavior.
 The facility provides tools for evaluating in-vehicle systems for infotainment and vehicle guidance to ensure conformance with National Highway Traffic Safety Administration (NHTSA) driver distraction guidelines, as well as for investigating attention, stress, cognitive workload and other factors in the driving task.
 Vehicle dynamics can be altered in software to allow measurement of driver preference for different braking, steering and other vehicle handling characteristics.

-The Ohio Supercomputer Center (OSC), a member organization of the Ohio Technology Consortium (OH-TECH), addresses the rising computational demands of academic and industrial research communities by providing a robust shared infrastructure and proven expertise in advanced modeling, simulation and analysis.
-OSC empowers scientists with the essential resources to make extraordinary discoveries and innovations, partners with industry to leverage computational science as a competitive force in the global knowledge economy, and leads efforts to equip the workforce with key 21st-century technology skills.
+The Ohio Supercomputer Center (OSC) addresses the rising computational demands of academic and industrial research communities by providing a robust shared infrastructure and proven expertise in advanced modeling, simulation and analysis.
+OSC empowers scientists with the services essential to making extraordinary discoveries and innovations, partners with businesses and industry to leverage computational science as a competitive force in the global knowledge economy and leads efforts to equip the workforce with the key technology skills required for 21st century jobs.

 Center for Electron Microscopy and Analysis (CEMAS) is a centralized, coordinated imaging facility whose mission is to deliver new insights and solutions through world-class imaging and analysis to the research community at OSU and to academic and industrial partners in Ohio and beyond.
 They deliver world-leading capability for analytical electron microscopy.
 CEMAS will have one of the largest concentrations of electron and ion beam analytical microscopy instruments in any North American institution.